Announcement Type: New Grant.

 2. Institutional Capacity: Proposals should include (1) the institution's mission and date of establishment; (2) detailed information about proposed in-country partner(s) and the history of the partnership; (3) an outline of prior awards—U.S. government and/or private support received for the target theme/country/region; and (4) descriptions of experienced staff members who will implement the program.
 The proposal should reflect the institution's expertise in the subject area and knowledge of the conditions in the target country/countries.
 Proposals should demonstrate an institutional record of successful exchange programs, including responsible fiscal management and full compliance with all reporting requirements for past Bureau grants as determined by Bureau Grants Staff.
 The Bureau will consider the past performance of prior recipients and the demonstrated potential of new applicants.
 Proposed personnel and institutional resources should be adequate and appropriate to achieve the program's goals.
 The Bureau strongly encourages applicants to submit letters of support from proposed in-country partners.

 3. Cost Effectiveness and Cost Sharing: Overhead and administrative costs in the proposal budget, including salaries, honoraria and subcontracts for services, should be kept to a minimum.
-Priority will be given to proposals whose administrative costs are less than thirty (30) per cent of the total funds requested from the Bureau.
+Proposals whose administrative costs are less than twenty-five (25) per cent of the total funds requested from the Bureau will be deemed more competitive under this criterion.
 Applicants are strongly encouraged to cost share a portion of overhead and administrative expenses.
-Cost sharing, including contributions from the applicant, proposed in-country partner(s), and other sources should be included in the budget request.
+Cost-sharing, including contributions from the applicant, proposed in-country partner(s), and other sources should be included in the budget request.
 Proposal budgets that do not reflect cost sharing will be deemed not competitive in this category.

 VI.
 Award Administration Information